Get started

 Upon receipt, the payer’s bank will either accept or reject the DDI.
 If rejected, the DDI is returned to you and you’ll need to amend your records.

-Again, this is handled by PaySuite so you get to know your paids, unpaids and cancellations.
+Again, this can be handled by PaySuite so you get to know your paid, unpaid and cancelled transactions, putting you in control of your company’s cashflow.

 ADDACS or Automated Direct Debit Amendment and Cancellation Service is an electronic method of informing the service user of any changes in bank account details or cancellations.

-Bacs get very disappointed if you continue to send throughout of date details and canceled instructions so it is handy that PaySuite also manages your ADDACS reports automatically.
+Bacs get very disappointed if you continue to send outdated details or cancelled DD instructions so it is handy that PaySuite also manages your ADDACS reports automatically.

 An Automated Reason for Unpaid Direct Debit or ARUDD code will tell you why a customer has failed to pay.